 The original class, called context, will receive a field for storing a reference to one of the strategies.
 The context will delegate the work to a linked strategy instead of executing it on its own.

-In fact, the context won't know much about strategies at all.
+In fact, the context will not know much about strategies at all.
 It will communicate with all strategies through a basic interface, which will only expose the method for triggering an algorithm.
 This will make the context independent from strategies, allowing you to add new algorithms or modify existing without changing the code of the context or other strategies.

 Even though each routing class might build a different route given the same arguments, the